 Most erosion-related seed and soil loss happens when rainfall comes before grass roots get established to hold soil in place.
 Without strong, deep roots, unprotected seed can easily wash away along with surrounding soil.
 With netless, biodegradable Pennington Seed Starter Mats, seed stays put where you plant it.
 With mats and quality seed, purchased separately, you can establish grass on hills and slopes with four simple steps:

-1. Prepare your soil and plant your chosen seed.
+1. Prepare and plant your slope or hill:

 Prepare your soil just as you would to plant grass seed in other parts of your lawn.
 Spread your seed according to the rate on the seed package.
-Then apply a starter fertilizer such as Pennington UltraGreen Starter Fertilizer 12-22-8.
-This helps promote vigorous, deep root growth so grass seed establishes faster, but it also promotes healthy top growth and rich green color
+Then apply a starter fertilizer such as Pennington UltraGreen Starter Fertilizer 22-23-4.
+This helps promote vigorous, deep root growth so grass seed establishes faster, but it also promotes healthy top growth and rich green color.

 Heavy rainfall takes unprotected soil and seed along as erosion occurs.